cloudify-cosmo/cloudify-manager/README.md

 ## Undeploy Application ##

-The undeploy command will destroy any vagrant lxc machines provisioned within the management machine.
+The undeploy command will destroy the lxc machine running the python web server.
 ```
 ./cosmo.sh undeploy
 ```